Facebook signs pay deals with 3 Australian news publishers

 CANBERRA, Australia -- Facebook announced on Friday preliminary agreements with three Australian publishers, a day after the Parliament passed a law that would make the digital giants pay for news.

-Facebook said letters of intent had been signed with independent news organisations Private Media, Schwartz Media and Solstice Media.
+Facebook said letters of intent had been signed with independent news organizations Private Media, Schwartz Media and Solstice Media.

 The commercial agreements are subject to the signing of full agreements within the next 60 days, a Facebook statement said.